Sindhudesh movement

 Sindhi separatists reject the parliamentary path of struggle for attaining freedom and rights.
 No Sindhi nationalist party has been ever voted into power in Sindh at any level of government.
-In recent years, several Sindhi nationalists have deserted the ideology and joined mainstream politics due to disillusionment within ranks, lack of public support, and crackdowns by law enforcement agencies.
-Some nationalist parties and associations are banned for alleged "terrorist, anti-state and sabotage" activities by the Pakistani government.
+In recent years, several Sindhi nationalists have deserted the ideology and joined mainstream politics due to disillusionment within ranks, and lack of public support.
+Some nationalist parties and associations are banned for terrorist, anti-state and sabotage activities by the Pakistani government.

-Sindh is the member of UNPO and it is represented in UNPO by the World Sindhi Congress, which is responsible for highlighting issues facing Sindh.

 History and Diaspora

 Historical Kingdom

 According to the epic Mahabharata, Sindhudesh, translated as the Sindhu Kingdom, was the ancient name for modern Sindh.

 History of the Movement

 In 1972 G. M. Syed proposed the formation of an independent nation for the Sindhis under the name Sindhudesh.
 He was the first nationalist politician in Pakistan to call for the independence of Sindh in a Pakistan.
 The movement for Sindhi language and identity led by Syed drew inspiration from the Bengali language movement.
-In post independence Pakistan, the strategy followed by the Pakistani state led Syed to come to a conclusion that the Sindhis would not be given due importance in the country.

-With his political base largely weakened after election, Syed later advanced his position towards openly demanding separation from Pakistan and the build-up of an independent Sindhudesh in his books Heenyar Pakistan khey tuttan khappey (Now Pakistan Should Disintegrate) and Sindhu Desh — A Nation in Chains.
+In post independence Pakistan, the strategy followed by the Pakistani state led Syed to come to a conclusion that the Sindhis would not be given due importance in the country.With his political base largely weakened after election, Syed later advanced his position towards openly demanding separation from Pakistan and the build-up of an independent Sindhudesh in his books Heenyar Pakistan khey tuttan khappey (Now Pakistan Should Disintegrate) and Sindhu Desh — A Nation in Chains.